UhhhWaitWhat/kodi-ws/README.md

 ```

 ## More examples

-Look for more examples in [examples dir] (https://github.com/PaulAvery/kodi-ws/tree/master/examples):
+Look for more examples in the [examples](examples) directory.

 ## Kodi's JSON-RPC API

-Take a look at official documentation about JSON-RCP API [here] (http://kodi.wiki/view/JSON-RPC_API)
-As a example, full list of available commands (for protocol version 6) can be found here: [JSON-RPC_API v6] (http://kodi.wiki/view/JSON-RPC_API/v6)
+You can find kodi's official documentation of the JSON-RCP API [here](http://kodi.wiki/view/JSON-RPC_API) and the full list of available commands (for protocol version 6) [here](http://kodi.wiki/view/JSON-RPC_API/v6).